National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Journalist Charles Kuralt wrote that if you want to see America, stay off the interstate highways.
 Though it may seem difficult to get away from highways in Northern Virginia, with this guide you can experience the area through an altogether different lens.

 In Prince William and Fairfax counties, you will see large tracts of public land, much of it along the Potomac River and its principal tributaries.
 There are towns and river communities built in a way that showcases the landscape.
 Fairfax has preserved many of its stream valleys, enabling the creation of nature parks.
-In Loudoun County, the Potomac Heritage Trail is being cobbled together foot by foot on and near the river—a remarkable feat given the county’s status as one of the fastest growing counties in the U.S.
+In Loudoun County, the Potomac Heritage Trail is being cobbled together foot by foot—a remarkable feat given the county’s status as one of the fastest growing in the U.S.

 Imagine how the Potomac’s character changes from Mason Neck to National Airport, from Roosevelt Island to Turkey Run, then Great Falls to Riverbend Park and northwest to White’s Ferry.
 Then imagine seeing those changes unfold in slow motion.
 In baseball, great hitters claim to see the rotating seams of a ball traveling at 90 miles per hour, and know by its motion where the ball will be as it arrives at the plate.
 The Potomac reveals itself frame by frame too.
 Only by foot, pedal or paddle will you be able to watch the river grow and appreciate what it carries to the Chesapeake Bay and the sea.